Where to Stay in New York: A First Timers Guide (2025)

 Upper East Side

 Home to the Metropolitan Museum of Art, the Upper East Side is one of New York’s most affluent neighbourhoods.
-If you’re after luxury and want to channel your inner Gossip Girl, the Upper East Side is a great option.
+The Upper East Side is an excellent option if you’re after luxury and want to channel your inner Gossip Girl.

 Lower East Side